Logo

 • Fast, convenient way to obtain cash

-• Minimal verification in many locations
+• Limited verification in many locations

-• Near-instant conversion from crypto to notes
+• Near-instant conversion from crypto to banknotes if network conditions are stable

 Cons